stubbscroll/CARDGAME/readme.txt

 on_play()

-this happens when a card is played in the action or buy phases.
+this is called when a card is played in the action or buy phases.

+can_buy()

+returns whether it's possible to buy the card in the given situation.
+example: can't buy grand market with copper in play.

 victory_points()